Tadreebi/be/README.md

     - Build a Docker container for database
     - Run CLI command of "poetry add psycopg2-binary" to add PG package
     - Update DATABASES list in [tadreebi]/settings.py

+## How to start

+- python manage.py runserver